zeixcom/ui-element/docs-src/pages/components.md

 ### Anatomy of a Component

-Let's examine a complete component example to understand how Le Truc works:
+Let's examine a complete component example to understand how El Truco works:

 ```js
 component(